SamOBrienOlinger/PP4/README.md

   - A commercial page with branded merchandise, such as dog toys, clothes and what you would generally find in a giftshop.

-  - A live chat feed visible in the Furry Fun Foto Gallery page where members only would comment on other members photographs and be able to share more information in real-time with each other.
+  - A live social media platform feed in the Furry Fun Foto Gallery page where members only would comment on other members photographs and be able to share more information in real-time with each other.

   - A training video gallery for members to post their videos of progress they are making in training their pets.